-The MP63 (DRIPX) is a diversified mutual fund that allows individual investors to put money in a wide range of companies that offer Dividend Reinvestment Plans, in a simple but well diversified, low-cost, low-beta, low-turnover portfolio of dividend paying stocks, carefully selected by experienced managers.
+The MP63 (DRIPX) is a diversified mutual Fund that allows individual investors to put money into a wide range of companies that offer Dividend Reinvestment Plans, in a simple, low-cost, low-beta, low-turnover portfolio of high-quality dividend paying stocks, carefully selected by experienced managers.

 Portfolio and Strategy:

-The fund focuses on high quality companies (in a wide range of industries) with strong brands and competitive advantages, with long histories of paying and increasing dividends, that also have potential to continue paying and increasing them in the future.
-MP63 is the only mutual fund focused in companies that offer Dividend Reinvestment Plans to individual investors, and it is managed by two experts on the field of DRIPs, each with more than 20 years of experience.
+The Fund focuses on companies (in a wide range of industries) with strong brands and competitive advantages, with long histories of paying and increasing dividends, that also have the likelihood of continuing to pay and increase dividends in the future.
+MP63 is the only mutual Fund focused on companies that offer Dividend Reinvestment Plans (DRIPs), and it is managed by two experts on the field of DRIPs, each with more than 20 years of experience.

 Costs and Fees:

-The fund has a no-load structure, so it is available directly to investors, with no brokers or commissions.
+The Fund has a no-load structure, so it is available directly to investors, with no brokers or commissions.
 However, should shareholders wish to hold shares within a brokerage account, the Fund appears on the Charles Schwab and TD Ameritrade platforms.
 Those brokers charge their own fees.

 The Expense Ratio is competitive compared to its category.
-According to Morningstar®, the average Expense Ratio of mutual funds in the Large-Cap Value category is 1.03%, while the total Expense Ratio of DRIPX is 0.75% (as of September 30th, 2018).
+According to Morningstar®, as of March 31st, 2021, the average expense ratio of No-load, Large-Cap funds is 0.84%, while the expense ratio of DRIPX is 0.69%.

-The fund doesn’t charge a 12b-1 fee (a fee associated with promotion or advertising), initial or deferred fees.
+The Fund doesn’t charge a 12b-1 fee (a fee associated with promotion or advertising).

 Solid cumulative returns compared to its category:

-As of September 30th, 2018, DRIPX has a 4-star rating from Morningstar® and the Gold medal, which is their highest analyst rating for mutual funds.
+As of March 31st, 2021, DRIPX has a 5-star rating from Morningstar® and the Gold medal, which is their highest analyst rating for mutual funds.
 As of March 31st, 2021, this is how the Fund’s annualized returns compare to its category (Large Cap Value Funds):